PART 3: THE PLANE TRUTH

 Frank sighed.
 Were older girls always this cryptic?
 He wasn’t a mind reader.
 “Over three hours until what??”
 Frank fired back in frustration.

 Carrie’s eyes unfocussed slightly.
-“Until… until my mama gets on the plane… and… ends up… dead…” With that, she crumpled to the ground and passed out.
+“Until… until mom gets on the plane… and… ends up… dead…” With that, she crumpled to the ground and passed out.

-“She’s fine,” her time travel companion remarked to a couple of people who had apparently taken an interest in the momentary collapse.
-Perhaps she shouldn’t have pushed herself so hard while running, but she hadn’t known what time it was, only the date and the place… she’d wanted to make sure she was in time… mama…
+“She’s fine,” her time travel companion remarked to a couple of people who had apparently taken an interest in her momentary collapse.
+Perhaps she shouldn’t have pushed herself so hard while running, but she hadn’t known what time it was, only the date and the place… she’d wanted to make sure she was in time.

 Was Frank saying something else?
 “Huh?”